youngmemo/gitprofile/README.md

 - 👨‍👩‍👦‍👦 I'm originally from **Turkey** 🇹🇷

-- 💻 If you do need someone to your mind-blowing project, I am by any means down to contribute on it
+- 💻 If you need someone to your mind-blowing project, I am by any means down to contribute on it

 - 🎓 I’m currently studying **IT and information systems, bahchelor at University of Agder**